dfelinto/blender-manual/manual/modeling/modifiers/nodes/point/point_distribute.rst

 Distribution Method
    Random
       Distribute points randomly on the surface.

    Poisson Disk
-      Project points on the surface evenly with a Poisson disk distribution.
+      Distribute points more evenly on the XY plane, then project them to the mesh along the Z axis.

 Seed
    The random :term:`Seed` to use when generating points.